kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 [...]
 ```

-...which seemed to represent the Chip Info Structure (CIS) - I found [a page about that](https://linux-chenxing.org/blobs/cis.html) on `linux-chenxing`.
+...**which seemed to represent the Chip Info Structure** (CIS) - I found [a page about that](https://linux-chenxing.org/blobs/cis.html) on `linux-chenxing`.

 The readouts weren't perfect at first - it was dropping some bytes at the end of each block.
 Sometimes it took more than 10 tries to read a single page correctly.
 Since it seemed to depend on the page's contents, I suspected some interference on the (relatively) very long, unshielded wires (duh!).

-Then I added a 5.6 pF capacitor on the RE# line - Read Enable, which fetches the next byte to read, which could explain it causing dropped bytes. *It was all perfect after that.* Then I removed the capacitor, and it was still perfect.
-I will never know what was wrong there.
+Then I **added a 5.6 pF capacitor** on the RE# line - Read Enable, which fetches the next byte to read, which could explain it causing dropped bytes. *It was all perfect after that.* Then I removed the capacitor, and it was still perfect.
+I never found out what was wrong before that.

-I poked around the flash manually to find anything interesting, and at least I found strings and ARM code - that meant the NAND flash wasn't scrambled!
+With a serial terminal, I poked around the flash manually to find anything interesting, and at least I found strings and ARM code - that meant the **NAND flash wasn't scrambled**!
 I kind of expected that, since it was an SLC chip, but the fear of having to battle NAND scrambling was still somewhere in me.

 ![Strings visible in an UART terminal](nand-strings.png)